JakeTrevor/net-qr/README.md

 # WIFI QR codes in typst

-Create a nice, printable, frameable QR code for your network.
-There's an example in [example.pdf](./example.pdf).
+Printable QR codes for your network.
+There are a few different sample formats included in this project. [example.pdf](./example.pdf) contains a compiled version of all 3.

+You can also use the utility function (`#net-qr`) I wrote to create your own.

 We need a package for rendering QR codes.
 Thank you to [cades](https://typst.app/universe/package/cades/) for that.